josdem/hugo/content/techtalk/spring/spring_boot_retrofit_cucumber_junit5.md

 +++
 title =  "Spring Boot Retrofit2 Cucumber & Junit5"
-description = "Spring_boot_retrofit_cucumber_junit5"
+description = "Rretrofit cucumber junit5"
 date = "2018-12-28T16:13:39-05:00"
 tags = ["josdem", "techtalks","programming","technology"]
 categories = ["techtalk", "code"]
 +++

-This time I will show you how to combine [Retrofit](https://square.github.io/retrofit/) along with [Cucumber](https://cucumber.io/) and [Junit 5](https://junit.org/junit5/) in order to consume [GitHub API v3](https://developer.github.com/v3/?) public REST API.
-First, let’s start creating a new Spring Boot project with Webflux as dependency:
+[Retrofit](https://square.github.io/retrofit/) is a powerful webclient for Java and Android, allows you to configure data serialization converters and internally uses [OkHttp](https://square.github.io/okhttp/) for HTTP requests.
+This time we will review how to use Retrofit along with [Cucumber](https://cucumber.io/) and [Junit 5](https://junit.org/junit5/) in order to consume a public REST API [GitHub API v3](https://developer.github.com/v3/?).
+Let’s start creating a new Spring Boot project with Webflux as dependency:

 ```bash
 spring init --dependencies=webflux --build=gradle --language=java retrofit-workshop